Your MacBook Pro is booting to a black screen? Here's a solution

 Force restart your Mac

-In most cases forcing your Mac to restart helps to fix it if your Mac won’t boot.
+In most cases, forcing your Mac to restart helps to fix it if your Mac won’t boot.
 The variance of this issue is your Mac not waking up after sleep.
-Try to open and close MacBook lid and press a few keys on a keyboard.
-It might help, but if it doesn’t in no way you should panic — first let’s perform a quick force restart.
+Try to open and close the MacBook lid and press a few keys on the keyboard.
+It might help, but if it doesn’t, in no way should you panic — first, let’s perform a quick force restart.

 Reset your Mac’s NVRAM settings

-NVRAM stands for non-volatile RAM and is basically a functionality that stores in memory settings for display, speakers, primary startup disk etc. Everything even remotely connected with boot process (like your MacBook won’t turning on) can be set back to factory settings during the NVRAM reset.
+NVRAM stands for non-volatile RAM and is basically a functionality that stores in-memory settings for display, speakers, primary startup disk, etc. Everything remotely connected with the boot process (like your MacBook won’t turn on) can be set back to factory settings during the NVRAM reset.

 To flush NVRAM settings: